theobald-software/theobald-software.github.io/content/_de/erpconnect/spezialklassen/sap-tabellen-lesen-mit-der-readtable-klasse.md

    Sub Main()

-      Using con As New R3Connection
+      Using con As New ParseConnectionString
       con.Host = "Hamlet"
       con.SystemNumber = 11
       con.UserName = "Theobald"